About this Blog (and Me)

 And because being one who appreciates film I thought it was a clever title (and no, I don't look like James Dean).

-And the blog is mostly apolitical (save for a very pro-Israel stance).
+And the blog is mostly apolitical (save for a very pro-Israel stance and a pro-independent-thinking stance which does not subscribe to party lines).
 The postings are designed to share ideas a rabbi should share - Torah thoughts, Jewish communal thoughts, and how to improve one's Jewish life following inspiration from Torah teachings.

 About Me